-As of November 30, 2016, OHA-PHD is on track with campaign implementation and evaluation expenditure.
+OHA-PHD was within budget on campaign implementation and evaluation expenditures.

 CAMPAIGN BUDGET: \$3,974,842

 State coordination.
 Costs related to state coordination of the contractors and the strategy for the campaign design, implementation, and evaluation.

 Non-media costs.
 OHA-PHD contracted with Coates Kokes, a Portland-based communications firm, to design and implement the Stay True to You and Talk With Them campaigns.